CTLT

 Academic Support for Students

-The Writing and Learning Center supports academic achievement by offering free peer-to-peer tutoring for over 250 courses and subjects across all six colleges.
+The Tutoring & Learning Center (TLC) supports academic achievement by offering free peer-to-peer tutoring for more than 250 courses and subjects across all six colleges.
 A syllabus statement with information about how to access learning support services can help communicate to students that seeking academic support is a positive behavior that can assist them in achieving academic success.

 Syllabus Statements Model Language

-The Writing and Learning Center provides free peer tutoring to all Cal Poly students.
-Supporting over 250 courses and subjects across all six colleges, the center offers a unique virtual space for students across disciplines to share learning strategies and collaborate toward meeting the expectations of course assignments, projects, exams, and essays.
-On average, the center hosts nearly 12,000 student consultations each academic year.
-Seeking help through learning support services like the Writing and Learning Center is a positive behavior that will assist you in attaining academic success.
-For instructions on how to connect with a tutor, please watch this short video on Connecting with a Tutor in the Writing and Learning Center.
-For additional information, visit the Writing and Learning Center website.
+The Tutoring & Learning Center (TLC) provides free academic support to all Cal Poly students.
+Supporting more than 250 courses and subjects across all six colleges, the TLC offers a collaborative space, both in person and online, for students to share learning strategies and work toward meeting the expectations of course assignments, projects, exams, and essays.
+On average, the TLC hosts nearly 15,000 student consultations each academic year.
+Seeking help through learning support services like tutoring, study sessions, and supplemental workshops available through the TLC is a positive behavior that will assist you in attaining academic success.
+For more information, visit the TLC website or stop by the Center in Kennedy Library, Room 209.

-NOTE: Faculty are encouraged to familiarize themselves with the resources available for student academic support by visiting the websites for the Writing and Learning Center and the Office of Writing and Learning Initiatives.
-Faculty are welcome to contact Executive Director, Dr. Dawn Janke, at djanke@calpoly.edu to discuss writing and learning support options for their specific courses.
+NOTE: Faculty are encouraged to familiarize themselves with the resources available for student academic support by visiting the Office of Writing and Learning's department webpages.
+Faculty are also welcome to contact Executive Director, Dr. Dawn Janke, at djanke@calpoly.edu to discuss writing and learning support options for their specific courses.

 Related Content